YourDaniel/tictactoe/README.md

 Tic-Tac-Toe

 The game of Tic-Tac-Toe playable in output window!
-Written in Python 3
+Written in Python 3.
-2 players, hot-seat, 3x3 classic game
+2 players, hot-seat, 3x3 classic game.

 How to play:
 1) Enter your names